cmugpi/cmugpi.github.io/initial-setup/index.md

 ## Help!

-If at any point during this initial setup or the semester you get stuck and can't figure out what to do, please don't hesitate to email the course staff at 15-131-staff at cs dot cmu dot edu.
+If at any point you get stuck during this initial setup or throughout the semester, please don't hesitate to email the course staff at 15-131-staff at cs dot cmu dot edu.

 ## Set Up SSH